Alaska Drug Addiction

 Alcohol is a Severe Burden for Alaska Natives

-While alcohol sales and possession are banned in many Alaska communities, the inflated price of alcohol within Native communities creates an irresistible draw to some who want to make a quick buck: A bottle of vodka or whiskey that would normally cost $12 in Anchorage can sell for $300 in a dry AN community.
+While alcohol sales and possession are banned in many Alaska communities, the inflated price of alcohol within Native communities creates an irresistible draw to some who want to make a quick buck: A bottle of vodka or whiskey that would normally cost $12 in Anchorage can sell for $300 in a dry Native community.

 Drug Rehabilitation Efforts are Hampered by Remoteness of Communities